Archive-name: RGP_FAQ.RTF

 higher than you want.
 Realize that you may/will be biddin' against

-the owner of thuh machine, like, wow, who's tryin' to drive up thuh price of thuh
+the owner of thuh machine, fer shure, who's tryin' to drive up thuh price of thuh

 machine.
-Like, ya know, this is like, ya know, known as a buyback, man, and is ya know, like, apparently legal in
+Like, ya know, this is known as a buyback, oh, baby, and is ya know, like, apparently legal in

-some states, oh, baby, and often condoned by thuh auction company.
+some states, mostly, and often condoned by thuh auction company.

 Like, there are several thin's that you should take to thuh auction.